Scientific & Technical Communication

 Do You Like...?

-- like communicating with others in ways that help them learn and achieve their goals?
+- communicating with others in ways that help them learn and achieve their goals?

-- have a strength in speaking, writing, or graphic design?
+- having strength in speaking, writing, or graphic design?

-- have an affinity for math or science?
+- having an affinity for math or science?

 If so, you'd make a great technical communicator.